jspicer-code/Tiva-C-FreeRTOS/README.md

 # Tiva-C-FreeRTOS
-Demos and sample code that run FreeRTOS on the Tiva C series ARM development kits.
+Demos and tutorials that run FreeRTOS on the Tiva C series ARM development kits.

 # Demos